jessemonroy650/googleMapExamples/Tutorial.md

 This post deals with setting up and implementing a GPS-based Google map on your mobile device.

 First, you will need to get a [Google API key](https://developers.google.com/maps/documentation/javascript/tutorial#api_key) for map creation.
-If you have a developers account, create an API key for use with Javascript.
+If you have a developer's account, create an API key for use with Javascript.
 This is a client side key.
-If you are have problems with this and are working with phonegap, post to the [Google Group for Phonegap](https://groups.google.com/forum/#!forum/phonegap) for help on creating an API key.
+If you are having problems with this and are working with phonegap, post to the [Google Group for Phonegap](https://groups.google.com/forum/#!forum/phonegap) for help on *creating a Google map API key*.

-Next download (or clone) all the examples on github.com with:
+Next clone (or download) all the examples on github.com with:
 ```
     git clone https://github.com/jessemonroy650/googleMapExamples.git
 ```

-You can also download the the archived (zip) bundle with your webbrowser
+Download the archived (zip) bundle with your webbrowser, the URL is
 ```
 https://github.com/jessemonroy650/googleMapExamples/archive/master.zip
 ```